knutericnjoslin/knutericnjoslin.github.io/about.md

+---
+layout: default
+title: About
+---
-# About
+# About page

-Some more information here
+This page tells you a little bit about me.